fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 This will take you to the workspace directory within the dataact-broker and dataact-validator containers respectively, that will have your backend repository mounted so local changes in that repository will also be changed within the container.

-For the final step before you can use the Broker,
+For the final step before you can use the Broker, you will need to initialize your database and create a local admin user.
+View the instructions to do so in the [Load or Update Domain Data](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/development/doc/INSTALL.md#load-or-update-domain-data) section of this document.

 ##### Set up with existing postgres